ethan890914/RA-ProAgent/README.md

 > Note that we have wrote a readable record system.
 All of the `RA-ProAgent` runs will generate a new record in `./records/`

 If you use the development mode, you must prepare OpenAI key first.
-Following `.env.example`, you can set up the API ke like:
+Following `.env.example`, you can set up the API key like:

 ```
 OPENAI_API_KEY=